functionless/eventual-website/docs/reference/orchestration/task.md

 });
 ```

-## Call an Task from within a Workflow
+## Call a task from within a Workflow

-To call an task from within a workflow, you can simply await the task function like you would any other asynchronous function:
+To call a task from within a workflow, you can simply await the task function like you would any other asynchronous function:

 ```ts
 workflow("send-email-workflow", async (input: { to: string; body: string }) => {